MightyHelper/ppyd-gol/reports/main.typ

 #figure(
-  image("images/W&B_scaling.png"),
+  image("images/W&B_scaling3.2.png"),
   caption: [
-    The detailed in @sweep2 as a parallel coordinates plot.
+    The sweep detailed in @sweep2 as a parallel coordinates plot.
   ]
 )

-In the previous tables, the '-1' value for _Processes Count_ indicates that the sequential version of the algorithm was run.
+In the previous tables (@sweep1, @sweep2), the '-1' value for _Processes Count_ indicates that the sequential version of the algorithm was run.
 This serves as a baseline to compare the performance of the parallel implementation against the traditional single-process execution.
 Each test was run five times to ensure the results' reliability and consistency.
 The Execution Index parameter indicates which run of the test it is, ranging from 0 to 4.

 The decisions behind these choices are further explained in @objectives.